veertuinc/anka-docs/content/en/docs/Anka Build Cloud/upgrading.md

 ## Upgrade Procedure

-> **If Downgrading, be sure to follow step 5 to downgrade the agent version on each node**
+> **If downgrading, you can follow these same steps.
+However, make sure to run step 5 to downgrade the agent version on each node**

 When upgrading the entire Anka Build Cloud Software, execute these steps in the following sequence: